 Envisioning the future of the VPC

-Black’s vision for the coming years is to broaden VPC’s urologic sciences focus through the expansion of its bladder cancer program and the creation of a kidney cancer program.
+Black’s vision for the coming years is to broaden the VPC’s urologic sciences focus through the expansion of its bladder cancer program and the creation of a kidney cancer program.

 “My goal for the first five years of this appointment is to establish the VPC as the premiere bladder cancer research centre in Canada,” states Black.
 “I also strive to build and elevate a kidney program at the VPC, beginning with hiring a translational researcher in kidney oncology.”